gazoscalvertos/Hass-Custom-Alarm/README.md

   custom_components/bwalarm/ *The brains of the operation.
 This is the logic of the custom alarm system*

+  panel_custom.yaml *Needed by HA*
+  **NOTE:** If you already have a panel_custom.yaml for say floorplan then just copy and paste the code from this repo file into your own panel_custom.yaml to prevent floorplan from being overritten.

   panels/alarm.html *This is the interface for the custom alarm component.
 It's actually optional as the alarm will function without it but recommended for ease of setup*

   www/alarm/ *These files control how the interface looks and feels*